Education

 ________________________________________________________________________________________________________________________________________________________________________________________

-While working in accordance with up-to-date professional conservation standards and ethics, at Dragon Press Bindery we have a passion for preserving and maintaining traditional craft techniques and specialist skills.
+While we are committed to working in accordance with current best practice conservation standards, we also have a passion for preserving and maintaining traditional craft techniques and specialist skills.
 Thorough understanding of historic structures, materials and processes is the foundation of good practice in both the repair of old and creation of new work.
 It also becomes the springboard for innovation and experimentation.

 In keeping with our desire to pass on knowledge and expertise for the future,